dsouflis/aleaiacta/README.md

 different-colored high-valued tiles might actually drive one's score _lower_!
 Because the chain (except the last tile) will be replaced by new tiles that might have _less_ total value!
 So, there is a strategic element involved in playing.

+One can save a game in order to go back to it at a separate time, and can delete all saved games.
+Adding more functionality to the save/load logic, e.g. allowing one to name the games and to update a game or delete an individual game, is one of the "extension points" I have left in the program for ambitious Elm programmers!

 ## The Elm Architecture
 Elm is a completely non-mainstream programming language for the Web.
 It is not a general-purpose language, even though it borrows concepts and syntax from other languages like [Haskell][haskell] and [PureScript][purescript], which are.